Mahabir Pun: National Innovation Center (राष्ट्रिय आविष्कार केन्द्र)

+Publications

+In 2023, Mahabir Pun published a book in Nepali titled Mahabir Pun: Samjhana, Sapana ra Abiral Yatra (transl.
+"Mahabir Pun: Memories, Dreams and a Continuous Journey").
+Published by the National Innovation Center, the 308-page book outlines Pun’s life journey from childhood, his struggle for education, rural internet expansion efforts, the founding of the National Innovation Center, and his continued service to the nation.
+The book is divided into 18 chapters and is priced at NPR 750.

+The publication played a key role in a nationwide campaign to raise awareness and funding for innovation in Nepal.
+Through the sale of this book, over NPR 30 million was raised.
+Local governments, including Hetauda Sub-Metropolitan City, purchased hundreds of copies for distribution.
+The campaign also increased pressure on the government to support innovation initiatives.

 International recognition

-In 2002, Pun was elected Ashoka Fellow by the Ashoka Foundation, the global association of leading social entrepreneurs.
+In 2002, Pun was elected Ashoka Fellow by the Ashoka Foundation, the association of social entrepreneurs.
 The Foundation noted Pun's contribution to overcoming the geographical isolation of many of the communities in which he works, with a new idea which could be replicated in other geographically isolated areas with few educational or economic opportunities.

 In 2004, Pun received the Overall Social Innovations Award from the Global Ideas Bank, aka the Institute for Social Inventions.
 They said, "Using an inspired mix of solar power, tree-based relay systems, and wireless technology, the project is helping yak farmers stay in touch, families communicate and, with an expansion into distance learning, children to gain the education."

-In 2007, Pun was awarded the Magsaysay Award, considered by some to be the Nobel Prize of Asia, in recognition of "his innovative application of wireless computer technology in Nepal, bringing progress to remote mountain areas by connecting his village to the global village".
+In 2007, Pun was awarded the Magsaysay Award in recognition of "his innovative application of wireless computer technology in Nepal, bringing progress to remote mountain areas by connecting his village to the global village".
 Pun is one of five Nepalis to receive the Magsaysay Award, and the only one to receive the Magsaysay Award for Community Leadership.

-Later in 2007, the University of Nebraska awarded Pun an honorary degree as Doctor of Humane Letters for his outstanding work for his country, Nepal.
+Later in 2007, the University of Nebraska–Lincoln awarded Pun an honorary degree as Doctor of Humane Letters for his outstanding work for his country, Nepal.

-Mahabir Pun was inducted in Internet Hall of Fame in 2014.
+Pun was inducted into the Internet Hall of Fame in 2014.

 In 2014 Pun was awarded the Jonathan B. Postel Service Award by the Internet Society.

-In 2021 Pun announced a TV Show Aaviskar on Nepal's first 4K TV channel Galaxy 4K.
+In 2021 Pun announced a television show, Aaviskar, on Nepal's first 4K TV channel Galaxy 4K.